Review of paralleling strategies for Cypress tests

 The default Currents dashboard orchestration strategy orders cypress tests by their expected duration.
 Consider the example of 2 cypress runners, executing a suite consisting of 5 cypress spec files.

-- Run A doesn't utilize any kind of sorting - longer spec files can be assigned to the same machine, therefore cypress runner #1 will be idle and the overall duration is longer compared to Run B
+- Run A doesn't utilize any sorting - longer spec files can be assigned to the same machine, therefore cypress runner #1 will be idle and the overall duration is longer compared to Run B

 - Run B utilizes optimal sorting - longer spec files run first, as a result the tests are getting distributed more equally between the runners and the overall run duration is less compared to Run A.